Kona Diving Pictures with Kona Honu Divers

 Oahu is also a geologically older island like Kauai and so it has a lot of sand surrounding it.
 The abundance of sand and the relatively shallow depths even far off shore make Oahu a great place for diving some of the many wrecks present nearshore.
 There are lots of wreck diving options and most of them are a pretty easy dive in shallow water.

 The visibility of Oahu will typically be lower than in Kona because of all of the sand.
 You will also see many more sand critters like large schools of eagle rays which are only found in solitary or smaller schools in Kona.
 The reef is typically going to have less coral as the corals need a hard substrate to grab onto to grow and Oahu doesn’t have as much of that.
+There will be large patches of sand where coral is not present.

 Access to depth is typically much more challenging in Oahu where to get deeper water it’s necessary to go far offshore with a boat.